EvitaKnits/hitch-hound/README.md

 - Making the project field on the issue detail clickable to go to that project.
 - Adding a 'You don't have any issues assigned to you.' message on the Profile page.
 - Adding a 'You don't have any notifications yet.' message on the Notifications page.
-- Making a change so that creating an issue from a project auto-populates the project field, and upon saving, returns you to the project you were on.
-In this scenario if the issue created is ultimately from a different project than the one the user was on, then they are redirected to the issues listing page.
 - Removing the role dropdown and making the field read-only on the Profile page.
 - Removing the status field from the Create Issue page and auto-populating this value to 'Open'.